 In a way, contracts are the law in the business world.
-They establish the terms of a business relationship, as well as what each party’s specific responsibilities are.
-And even a small breach of that contract can have devastating consequences for California businesses in the long run.
+They establish the terms of a business relationship, as well as what each party’s specific responsibilities are in that relationship, and even a small breach of the contract can have devastating consequences.

-When business owners discover a breach of contract, it can be tempting to take immediate action to recover the losses suffered and reduce the risks posed to their business.
-However, before moving forward, business owners should know the types of remedies they’re entitled to and both the downsides and costs of attempting to pursue their remedies.
+When business owners discover a breach of contract, it can be tempting to take immediate action to try to recover the losses suffered and reduce the risks posed to their business.
+However, to be most effective before moving forward, business owners should know the types of remedies they’re entitled to and both the downsides and costs of attempting to pursue their remedies.

-In a breach of contract case, there are a few possible outcomes or solutions depending on whether it was a partial or material breach, including:
+In a breach of contract case, there are typically a few theories of recovery, perhaps including:

 - Requiring the breaching party to fulfill the obligations outlined by the contract;